baroonjha/Dispute-Triage-HdfcCapstoneProject/README.md

 ## 🚀 Project Overview
 This project is an intelligent **Dispute Triage and Resolution System** designed to streamline the customer support process for banking and financial services.
 It leverages **Generative AI (Google Gemini)** and **RAG (Retrieval-Augmented Generation)** to provide instant, accurate answers to customer queries and automate the dispute logging process.

-# Note: This project is assuming access to only autherozed company employee and user based on certain specific authentication(RBAC of any company like IAM  group in AWS)
+# Note: This project is assuming access to only authorized company employee and user based on certain specific authentication(RBAC of any company like IAM  group in AWS)

+## ⏳ Pending Task
+*   **Solution logic**: Explain solution logic clearly.
+*   **Video**: Create a video of the complete project explaining :- Thinking approach ,architecture to development.

 ## ❓ The Problem
 *   **High Volume**: Support teams are overwhelmed with repetitive queries.